The effect of the number of parameters and the number of local feature patches on loss landscapes in distributed quantum neural networks: Conclusion

 \section{Conclusion}

 In this study, we investigated how the number of parameters and the number of distributed patches affect the loss landscape geometry of a distributed QNN architecture for classical image classification.
 Specifically, we extracted the $8 \times 8$ overlapping local image patches from the MNIST dataset and used these patches as inputs to individual QNNs.
 The outputs from these QNNs were aggregated and passed through the Softmax function for classification.
-Through loss landscape visualization and Hessian analysis at minima to characterize the loss landscape geometry, we identified two key findings.
+Through loss landscape visualization and theoretical and empirical Hessian analyses at minima to characterize the loss landscape geometry, we identified two key findings.

-Firstly, increasing the number of parameters enabled the models to reach lower loss values but resulted in sharper minima, characterized by larger $\lambda_\text{max}$.
-While deeper minima are potentially beneficial, this increased sharpness can hinder optimization and negatively impact generalization.
+First, increasing the number of parameters enabled the models to potentially reach lower loss values but resulted in sharper minima, characterized by larger $\lambda_\text{max}$.
+While deeper minima are potentially beneficial, this increased sharpness can hinder optimization stability and negatively impact generalization.

-Secondly, and crucially, our analysis revealed that increasing the number of patches effectively mitigated this sharpening effect, acting as a form of implicit regularization and leading to significantly flatter minima for a comparable number of parameters.
-This landscape flattening is strongly correlated with improved optimization stability and enhanced generalization performance, suggesting it helps mitigate training difficulties often encountered in QNNs.
+Second, and crucially, our theoretical analysis revealed that increasing the number of patches effectively mitigated this sharpening effect, acting as a form of implicit regularization and leading to significantly flatter minima .
+We also empirically confirmed this landscape flattening effect.
+Especially when transitioning from a small to a moderately larger number of patches, the dominant Hessian term scales down by a factor of $1/n^2_\text{qc}$ as predicted by the theoretical analysis, causing a drastic reduction in landscape sharpness.
+This landscape flattening effect is strongly correlated with improved optimization stability and enhanced generalization performance, suggesting that this distributed approach helps mitigate training difficulties often encountered in QNNs.

-These findings highlight that employing local feature patches distributed across multiple QNNs is a beneficial approach for quantum machine learning applied to classical data.
-This architectural choice appears effective in promoting flatter loss landscapes, leading to more stable training and better generalization.

-A primary limitation is our focus on the largest Hessian eigenvalue $\lambda_\text{max}$ due to computational costs.
-Future studies incorporating a full Hessian spectrum analysis could provide a more comprehensive understanding of the loss landscape characteristic of this distributed QNN architecture.
-Furthermore, investigating whether a similar local patch strategy could benefit other QML methods facing trainability issues, such as quantum kernel methods exhibiting concentration issues~\cite{thanasilp2024exponential}, presents an interesting avenue for future research.